IPCChain/ipchain/README.md

 4. The Decentralized Governance Protocol is completely implemented and functional, which allows certain network parameters to be modified without a fork or other network disruption.
 This currently controls parameters like block size,  etc.

 Note: IPChain Core is considered beta software.
 We make no warranties or guarantees of its security or stability.
+# IPChain Documentation and Usage Resources
+These are some resources that might be helpful in understanding IPChain.
+Basic usage resources: